 The Bay Area Carnivorous Plant Society (BACPS) started out back in 1988 as an informal get-together between friends and enthusiasts of carnivorous plants.
-Chuck Powell, Peter D'Amato, Joe Mazrimas and Judith Finn held meetings in their homes, California Carnivores, and at UC Botanical Garden.
-By 1992, Whalen Lee created the first BACPS logo, Geoff Wong drafted the first newsletter, BACPS held it's first formal meeting, the first by-laws were created, and a schedule was established to hold four seasonal meetings annually.
+Chuck Powell II, Peter D'Amato, Joe Mazrimas and Judith Finn held meetings in their homes, California Carnivores, and at UC Botanical Garden.
+By 1992, Wayland Lee created the first BACPS logo, Geoff Wong drafted the first newsletter, BACPS held it's first formal meeting, the first bylaws were created, and a schedule was established to hold four seasonal meetings annually.

-Today, BACPS continues to grow and host the largest show and sale dedicated to carnivorous plants.
-Along with our dedicated membership, BACPS is presided over by our current Board of Officers: Josh Brown (President), Brian Lipinski (VP), Anne Smith (Secretary), and Joe Mazrimas (Treasurer).
-Please feel free to drop in to our quarterly meetings held each season.
+Today, BACPS continues to grow, host the largest annual public carnivorous plant show and sale, and promote and sponsor conservation, cultivation, and science programs dedicated to carnivorous plants.
+Along with our dedicated membership, BACPS is presided over by our current Board of Officers: Pablo Ramudo (President), Gina Morimoto (Vice President), Cara Ching (Secretary), and Arthur Yin (Treasurer).
+Come join us at our friendly monthly meetings, programs, and workshops - free and open to the public of all ages.
 Bring your enthusiasm and come away inspired, informed, and maybe with some killer plants in tow!

 1. the state of being a member, as of a society or club, e.g., i.e., The Bay Area Carnivorous Plant Society is a membership organization.